Loading...

 The female sexual organs

-The external organs are known as the vulva.
+The female sexual organs The external organs are known as the vulva.
 This includes the opening of the vagina, the inner and outer lips (labia) and the clitoris.
 The woman's internal organs are made up of: The pelvis: this is the bony structure around the hip area, which the baby will pass through when he or she is born.
 Womb or uterus: the womb is about the size and shape of a small, upside-down pear.
 It is made of muscle and grows in size as the baby grows within it.
 Fallopian tubes: these lead from the ovaries to the womb.
 Eggs are released from the ovaries into the fallopian tubes each month, and this is where fertilisation takes place.
 Ovaries: there are two ovaries, each about the size of an almond; they produce the eggs, or ova.
 Cervix: this is the neck of the womb.
 It is normally almost closed, with just a small opening through which blood passes during the monthly period.
 Vagina: the vagina is a tube about three inches (8cm) long, which leads from the cervix down to the vulva, where it opens between the legs.

 The woman's monthly cycle